Lash (comics)

-Lash is a fictional supervillain appearing in American comic books published by Marvel Comics.
+Lash is a supervillain appearing in American comic books published by Marvel Comics.
 The character is an Inhuman.
-Created by writer Charles Soule and artist Joe Madureira, he first appeared in Inhuman #1 (June 2014), and plays a key role after the release of the Terrigen Mists around the globe at the conclusion of the "Infinity" storyline.
+Created by writer Charles Soule and artist Joe Madureira, he first appeared in Inhuman #1 (June 2014), and plays a key role after the release of Terrigen Mist around the globe at the conclusion of the "Infinity" storyline.

 Lash appeared in the third and fifth seasons of the Marvel Cinematic Universe (MCU) series Agents of S.H.I.E.L.D., portrayed by Matt Willig as Lash and Blair Underwood as his human alter-ego Andrew Garner, previously introduced in the second season.

 Publication history

 Lash was created by writer Charles Soule and artist Joe Madureira, and first appeared in Inhuman #1 (June 2014).

 According to Charles Soule, the character comes from Orollan, another Inhuman city:

 Soule has said that "He's trying to do what he can to both collect strong Inhumans to help his own society, but also cleanse the planet of Inhumans who should never have received Terrigenesis in the first place", because "the idea is that not everyone on Earth sees all these new Inhumans popping up as a good thing."

-He also appears in All-New Invaders Issues # 14 to recruit more Inhumans.

 Fictional character biography

-Born in the hidden Inhuman city of Orollan (which is somewhere in Greenland), Lash was among the few Inhumans of his generation chosen to undergo Terrigenesis.
-When the Inhuman King Black Bolt activated a Terrigen Bomb above New York flooding the world with Terrigen Mist and awakening the powers of Inhuman descendants living among humanity (as seen at the end of the "Infinity" storyline and the start of the Inhumanity storyline), Lash embarked on a mission to find all the individuals affected and judge for himself whether they were worthy to live with their new abilities.
+Born in the hidden Inhuman city of Orollan in Greenland, Lash was among the few Inhumans of his generation chosen to undergo Terrigenesis.
+When the Inhuman king Black Bolt activated a Terrigen Bomb above New York flooding the world with Terrigen Mist and awakening the powers of Inhuman descendants living among humanity (as seen at the end of the "Infinity" storyline and the start of the Inhumanity storyline), Lash embarked on a mission to find all the individuals affected and judge for himself whether they were worthy to live with their new abilities.
 Upon arriving in Illinois, Lash encountered a newly created Inhuman named Dante Pertuz.
 He attempted to persuade Dante to join him at Orollan until he was stopped by the Inhuman Queen Medusa.